symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 Remote key
 ----------

 You configured the node to sign created blocks using the **Remote** key, but the harvesting fees should go to your **Main** account.
-This is accomplished by announcing an :ref:`AccountKeyLink transaction <account-key-link-transaction>`:
+This is accomplished by announcing an :ref:`accountkeylinktransaction`:

 .. code-block:: symbol-cli